cloudsmith-io/cloudsmith-api-go/docs/OrgsApi.md

 ## OrgsMembersRemove

-> OrganizationMembership OrgsMembersRemove(ctx, org, member).Execute()
+> OrgsMembersRemove(ctx, org, member).Execute()

-Removes a member from the organization.
+Removes a member from the organization (deprecated, use DELETE instead).